CatoMaior/myLibrary/README.md

 Download the build for Windows, unzip it and place it somewhere.
 Steps to import:
  - Open the solution where you want to use myLibrary
  - Ensure the source file where you want to import myLibrary has `.c` extension.
 If its extension is `.cpp`, change it to `.c`
- - Go to Project > myProject Properties
+ - Go to "Project" > "myProject Properties"
  - In "Configuration" choose "All Configurations"
  - In "Platform" choose "x64"
- - Go to Configuration Properties > C/C++ > General.
+ - Go to "Configuration Properties" > "C/C++" > "General".
 In "Additional Include Directories" add the path of the myLibrary folder you extracted before
- - Go to Configuration Properties > Linker > General.
+ - Go to "Configuration Properties" > "Linker" > "General".
 In "Additional Library Directories" add the path of the "build" folder inside the myLibrary folder you extracted before
- - Go to Configuration Properties > Linker > Input.
-In "Additional Dependencies" add "myLibrary_Windows.lib;legacy_stdio_definitions.lib;legacy_stdio_wide_specifiers.lib;"
+ - Go to "Configuration Properties" > "Linker" > "Input".
+In "Additional Dependencies" add `myLibrary_Windows.lib;legacy_stdio_definitions.lib;legacy_stdio_wide_specifiers.lib`;
  - Click on "Ok" at the bottom of the window
  - Near to "Local Windows Debugger" choose "x64".
-Now you are ready to `#include "myLibrary.h"` and compile and run your code
+Now you are ready to `#include "myLibrary.h"`{:.c} and compile and run your code